-To request permission to sell food or beverages, download Form 12 from the PCEC Event Resources web page and then complete and email the form to the PCEC Exhibition Coordinator on email@example.com.
+To request permission to sell food or beverages, download Form 12 from the PCEC Event Toolkit web page and then complete and email the form to the PCEC Exhibition Coordinator on email@example.com.

 Can I offer free samples of food or beverages?

 The Venue manager may allow you to offer free samples of food or beverage items to visitors subject to compliance with the PCEC's food and beverage rules as outlined in the PCEC Event Toolkit and provided: